Coral Springs School Resource Officer Charged With Soliciting A Teen

-FORT LAUDERDALE (CBSMiami) – A Coral Spring school resource officer has been charged with soliciting a minor.
+FORT LAUDERDALE (CBSMiami) – A Coral Springs school resource officer has been charged with soliciting a minor.

 Steven Daniello, 63, has worked in law enforcement for more than 30 years.
-His most recent assignment was at Westchester Elementary School, according to the Sun-Sentinel.
+His most recent assignment was at Westchester Elementary School.

-According to a police report, the victim at the time was 15 and is now 16-years-old.
+“It’s very unsettling,” said parent Jaqueline Cerby, who has a child at Westchester Elementary.
+“You’re supposed to trust your officers here, taking care of your children in the school.”

+According to the Broward Sheriff’s Office, detectives began their investigation on January 16th after receiving information that Daniello was soliciting an underage girl online.

 More from CBSMiami.com